Arduinoid/ecs/README.md

 which is used in it's own game library [Engo](https://github.com/EngoEngine/engo)

+## Run

+`go run cmd/loop`

+Now watch as the world loops over the systems and entities.
+Basic logging is used to show entity changes.
+Try experimenting with adding and removing components from entities.
+Try creating new entities.
+Maybe even create new components and systems, have fun!

 ## Design

 My design goal for this is to have entities be automatically registered to any